ai2cm/fv3net/projects/microphysics/README.md

 To train a model using a GPU node via the ARGO workflow, add the flag `-p gpu-train=true`.
 This will spin up a node w/ a GPU and available CUDA libraries.

+# NeurIPS Workshop Manuscript

+The configurations for the best machine learning models are in `configs/models/`.
+If an argo cluster is available they can be submitted by running:

+    end_to_end.py path/to/yaml